Highway Embankment Drainage

 Project Description

-ABG have supplied BBA approved Fildrain as an alternative to a traditional stone drainage layer in an embankment starter layer application on the Finningley and Rossington Regeneration Route Scheme (FARRRS) in South Yorkshire.
+ABG supplied BBA approved Fildrain as an alternative to a stone drainage layer for an embankment starter layer application on the Finningley and Rossington Regeneration Route Scheme (FARRRS) in South Yorkshire.

-The FARRRS project is just one of its type that is going ahead in the UK as part of the government’s growth initiative which focuses on small scale improvements to the road network in order to reduce congestion and encourage growth in the local economy.
+The FARRRS project is just one such scheme in the government’s growth initiative focussing on small scale improvements to the road network to reduce congestion and encourage growth in the local economy.
 The scheme is a regeneration project funded by Doncaster Council and consists of 4.5km of new highway, connecting Doncaster airport to the M18 and widening the northbound carriageway in the process.

 The Challenge

-Phase one of the development included parts of the scheme which required a starter layer underneath the carriageway embankments, where poor ground and low CBR values had been identified.
+Phase one of the development included parts of the scheme where a starter layer was required underneath carriageway embankments, where poor ground and low CBR values had been identified.
 Traditional methods of dealing with such problems involve placement of a granular starter layer comprising of two layers of geotextile and a central layer of 6C stone, often laid at 600mm thickness.
 Such a design is very costly in terms of materials and speed of installation, requiring a considerable number of vehicle movements to import the granular material.

 The Solution

-Developments in geosynthetic engineering now mean that there are more economical alternatives to this traditional method.
-As an up to date and cost-saving alternative, ABG Fildrain 7DD/ST170 was chosen to be used on the FARRRS project.
+As an up to date and cost-saving alternative, ABG Fildrain 7DD/ST170 was chosen for installation on the FARRRS project.

 Fildrain is the only BBA approved geocomposite drainage layer of its type, a fact that appealed to the ECI (early contractor involvement) projects team of Carillion and Mott McDonald.
 ABG supported its proposal for Fildrain, which consists of a 7mm thick, double cuspated core laminated with geotextiles on both sides, by supplying comprehensive information covering: